-- 1. A "plain language" summary of the District's Code of Conduct is provided to all students in the District at the start of every school year to ensure that all students understand acceptable behavior in the school setting.
+- A "plain language" summary of the District's Code of Conduct is provided to all students in the District at the start of every school year to ensure that all students understand acceptable behavior in the school setting.
 The Code of Conduct delineates, among other behavior, lack of tolerance for harassment, discrimination, bullying and violence. - 2.
 A "plain language" summary of the District's Code of Conduct is mailed or emailed to all parents/guardians of students in the District at the start of each school year, and is disseminated at the time of registration thereafter. - 3.
 All new employees will be provided with a copy of the Code of Conduct at the time of hire.
 All teachers and other staff members will be provided with a copy of the Code of Conduct annually. - 4.
 Efforts are made on the building level in each of the District's schools to identify, prevent, and resolve potentially dangerous behavior at the earliest possible stage.
 Teams meet regularly in each building in order to work with classroom staff in identifying and preventing potentially dangerous behavior.
 School counselors, school psychologists, school social workers, nurses, outside agencies (when appropriate), administrators, teachers, bus drivers and monitors, parents/guardians and students may be involved in this process. - 5.
 District students at all grade levels participate in instruction guided by evidence-based violence prevention/intervention programs.
-Elements of these programs support students in identifying potentially violent or problematic situations with peers and in developing strategies to address these such as reporting to an adult. - Secondary health curricula incorporate information regarding emotional health, the impact of drugs and alcohol on an individual's behavior, and on responsible decisionmaking.
+Elements of these programs support students in identifying potentially violent or problematic situations with peers and in developing strategies to address these such as reporting to an adult.